w3c-ccg/http-signatures/CONTRIBUTING.md

 ## Simple and Compatible

-This protocol should comply fully with the state of HTTP except where compliance would introduce security concerns.
+- This specification should comply fully with the state of HTTP except where compliance would introduce security concerns.

   - If HTTP does or permits something, this protocol should allow it to be signed.

-  - This means we also support things that are there for legacy reasons or perhaps don't seem like an obviously good idea, unless there is a good (especially security) reason not to.
+  - This means we also support things that present for legacy reasons or perhaps don't seem like an obviously good idea, unless there is a good (especially security) reason not to.